aws-deepracer/aws-deepracer-webserver-pkg/README.md

 ## Overview

-The DeepRacer Web Server ROS package creates the *web_publisher_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
+The DeepRacer Web Server ROS package creates the *webserver_publisher_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
 More details about the application and the components can be found [here](https://github.com/aws-deepracer/aws-deepracer-launcher).

 This node launches a Flask application as a background thread and creates service clients and subscribers for all the services and topics that are required by the APIs called from the DeepRacer vehicle console.
 This node acts as an interface between the AWS DeepRacer device console and the backend ROS services.